bretth/woven/docs/tutorial.rst

 Tutorial
 ========

-The very simplest project is the best way to illustrate how to get started with woven.
+A simple project is the best way to illustrate how to get started with woven.

 Starting the project
 --------------------